Carcanet Press Logo

 • Gallery

 • Sasha Dugdale has published six collections with Carcanet.
-The Strongbox is her most recent book (forthcoming in 2024).
+The Strongbox is her most recent book (May, 2024).

 Her fifth collection Deformations was shortlisted for the 2020 T. S. Eliot Prize and Derek Walcott Prize.
 Joy (2017) was a Poetry Book Society Choice and the title poem was awarded the Forward Prize for Best Single Poem 2016.